farhad-ghassemi/CustomerChurnSQLwithR/README.md

  * Data on the profile of users who interact with the business as well as their activities: In this template, we haved provided sample datasets and instructions on how to load these datasets to the server.

+ * Source files: They can be download via this [link](https://github.com/Azure/Azure-MachineLearning-DataScience-Private/tree/master/Misc/SQL_RRE_Templates/Churn).

-WORKFLOW AUTOMATION
+WORKFLOW
 -------------------

-The end-to-end workflow is automated with a Windows PowerShell script.
-The script can be invoked remotely from the PowerShell console by running the following command:
+The end-to-end workflow to set up the template can be managed via a Windows PowerShell script.
+The script can be invoked remotely from the PowerShell console by running the following command from the directory where :

 	MSR-SQL-Churn.ps1